Video sequence description

 This is followed by Adho Mukha Svanasana, Dog Pose, which now connects the arms to the legs and lengthens the spine again, more actively.

 To activate the arms and connect the arms to the torso whilst giving a bit of extra blood supply to the brain, walk the feet up the wall for Handstand preparation.

 Then try a full Handstand, or repeat the preparation again.

 To come back into the legs, start with a standing pose, Trikonasana, familiar and grounding.
 Then joining the legs and feet, take the arms up for Utkatasana, stabilising the spine by working the legs and bringing integration between the upper and lower body.
 Repeat a few times.

-Step one leg forward for Virabhadrasana 1, Warrior pose, where we have to find length through the lumbar spine even as we bend the front leg and raise the arms up.
-Lead with the Right leg and then repeat with the Left leg forward.
+Step one leg forward for Virabhadrasana 1, Warrior 1 Pose, where we have to find length through the lumbar spine even as we bend the front leg and raise the arms up.
+Lead with the right leg and then repeat with the left leg forward.

 Parsvottanasana follows allowing the upper back to remain concave whilst turning the hips and holding the pose from the work in the legs.
 Prasarita Padottanasana brings rest to the heart, releases the spine whilst still maintaining stability through the legs.

 Now you are ready for Sirsasana, Headstand, starting with a preparation to encourage the shoulders to get the required lift so that the neck remains free from compression.
 And then if already practising a full Headstand go up for 3-6 minutes.
 If not yet working with Sirsasana, repeat the preparation again.

 And now for the preparatory backbends themselves.
 These serve to strengthen the paraspinal muscles to better support spinal length, and they teach us to observe the back of the body.